 Which type of transport should you choose?
 It’s a personal choice, often based upon the vehicle’s value and/or how quickly you want to get your car from Point A to Point B, as well as how far those two points are from each other.

 A highly valuable car that you want to transport quickly probably is best in a single-car, enclosed carrier: it will be safer than if shipped in an exposed vehicle and it will get to its destination faster because the drive won’t have to stop anywhere else to drop off other vehicles.

-If your car is a family car, you have some flexibility in its delivery date and you want to save money, the least expensive and still safe way to transport it is via multi-vehicle, exposed carrier.
+If your car is a family car, you have some flexibility in its delivery date and you want to save money, the least expensive and still safe way to transport it is via multi-vehicle, open carrier.

 No matter what type of vehicle you need transported, no matter your transport budget, Ship A Car, Inc. can help you find affordable, trustworthy and secure shipping.

 Call us today at 866-821-4555 and we will arrange for affordable and safe transport of your vehicle.